xzoth/bootstrap-treepanel/readme.md

 Default: 1

 ###expandIcon
-sets the icon to be used on an expandable tree node
+sets the icon to be used on an expandable tree node.
 Type: String
 IsRequire: false
 Default: glyphicon-chevron-down

 ###collapseIcon
-sets the icon to be used on an collapsed tree node
+sets the icon to be used on an collapsed tree node.
 Type: String
 IsRequire: false
 Default: glyphicon-chevron-right